 Daily habits play a huge role in the strength and health of your heart.
 Here are some ways you can improve your heart health today:

 - Review your risk.
-Start by taking our free heart health assessment then discuss the results with your doctor.
+Take our free heart health assessment.

 - Shun the salt.
 Most of our high salt intake comes from processed food and restaurant-prepared food.
 Think twice before filling up on your favorite fast-food fix.

 - Move more.
 Even something as simple as walking for 30 minutes every day can help your heart.
 Quit circling the parking lot looking for that spot close to the door.
 Park farther away and take the extra steps.
 Take the stairs rather than the elevator.
 Aim for 10,000 steps a day.